-Naima is an interdisciplinary artist from Brooklyn, New York.
+Naima Ramos-Chapman is an interdisciplinary artist and filmmaker from Brooklyn, New York.

 Her first short, AND NOTHING HAPPENED, explores the psychological aftermath of sexualized violence and premiered at the 2016 Slamdance Film Festival.
 It also screened at the L.A.
-Film Festival, BAMcinemafest, Blackstar Film Festival, Rooftop Films, Urbanworld, Tacoma Film Festival (where it won Best Director), CinemAfrica, Athena Film Festival to name a few.
+Film Festival, BAMcinemafest, Blackstar Film Festival, Rooftop Films, Urbanworld, CinemAfrica in Stockholm and Tacoma Film Festival--where it won Best Director.
+It is now a Vimeo Staff Pick.

-Naima trained at the following institutions: The Alvin Ailey School for Dance, The Barrow Group for Acting, Howard University and Brooklyn College (CUNY) where she holds a B.A. in Journalism.
+In a previous life, Naima told stories as a journalist exploring the intersections of race, gender, pop culture, and economics.
 Some of her writing can be found in no particular order, on Colorlines, Saint Heron, Postbourgie, The Nation, and Huffington Post to name a few.

 For all inquiries email [email protected]